XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 2. Add two files named send-xrp.js and send-xrp.html.
 You can also create a separate css file depending on your choice.

 3. Copy the contents of the [send-xrp.html](_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html) file to your send-xrp.html file.
 The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.
-Additionally, there is a button; to send the transaction.
-You can refer to this code as a template and modify it to fit your specific requirements.
-This may include adding additional input fields or changing the styling of the page to make it more appealing.

-4. Copy the code written below to the send-xrp.js file.
+4. Now that we have the HTML code, let's add the JavaScript code.
+In helpers folder, add a new file named submit-transaction.js and copy the code written below to the file.

+{{ include_code("_code-samples/build-a-wallet/js/src/helpers/submit-transaction.js", language="js") }}

+In the code above, we are using the [submit](https://xrpl.org/submit.html) method to submit the signed transaction to the XRPL.
+You can read more about the submit method [here](https://xrpl.org/submit.html).

+5. Now back to the send-xrp.js file, copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.js", language="js") }}

-5. In helpers folder, create a new file named submit-transaction.js and copy the code written below to the file.

-{{ include_code("_code-samples/build-a-wallet/js/src/helpers/submit-transaction.js", language="js") }}

-We won't go into details about signing and submitting the transaction, you can read more about the process [here](https://xrpl.org/send-xrp.html#send-xrp) and how to sign transactions [here](https://xrpl.org/sign.html).

-In the code above we retrieve the necessary elements from the Document Object Model (DOM) and add event listeners to the buttons.
-When the buttons are clicked, the user will be redirected to either the home page or transactions page.
-Additionally, we add event listeners to the input fields to validate user input.
-You can customize the validation rules for each input field as per your needs, but commonly validated fields are the destination address, amount, and destination tag.

-For validating the destination address, we use the isValidClassicAddress function from the xrpl.js library.
-For validating the amount, also a regular expression to ensure the input matches the expected format.
-You can choose any method to validate input fields as per your preference.
-As for the destination tag, any string can be used, and there is no specific validation required.

-The code includes comments to help you understand the logic.
-To summarise, the input event listeners check whether the inputs are valid, and if they are, the send button is enabled.
-If the inputs are invalid, the send button is disabled, and the input field is highlighted with a red border to notify the user of the error.

-In the send button event listener, we call the submitTransaction function and pass the destination address, amount, and destination tag as parameters.
-The submitTransaction function will submit the transaction to the XRP Ledger and return the transaction response.
-You can use the response to display a success message to the user or an error message in case of failure.
-Additionally, you can use the response to display the transaction details or create a popup to navigate to the transaction page.
+In the code above, we retrieve elements from DOM, add event listeners, validate inputs and after validation, we call the `submitTransaction` function from the submit-transaction.js file to submit the transaction to the XRPL.

 ### Step 4: Creating the Transactions Page